Yord/shargs/README.md

 </tr>
 </table>

-The layout functions can be combined with the following layout combinators:
+Layout functions can be combined with the following layout combinators:

 <table>
 <tr>